jessielam415/pearsonCorrelateCells/README.md

 The idea of this package came from a conversation with Professor Scott Yuzwa (personal communication, September 23, 2022).
-According to Professor Yuzwa, some researchers use pearson correlations to identify neural stem cells in spatial transcriptomic data of brains of mice with a stroke.
+According to Professor Yuzwa, some researchers use pearson correlations to identify specific cell types in spatial transcriptomic data.

 This functions in this package work with 10X Visium Data that is loaded as a Seurat object.
 To learn how to load 10X Visium datasets as Seurat